andreasplesch/ncl-color-tables/README.md

 This nice collection of color tables is provided at http://ncl.ucar.edu/Document/Graphics/color_tables.shtml

-The repository if for use of those with D3 and x3dom.
+The repository is for use of those with D3 and x3dom.
+Let's think about the json which most directly maps to d3.scale It would be d3.scale.linear().domain(cmap.domain).range(cmap.range) If domain would be normalized to [0,1[ it would make the scale easier to use but d3.range(0,1,1/steps) has floating point problems.
+This means, users of the not normalized scale function would need to scale their input to scale.domain.length which is somewhat inconvenient.

 From the source: